 The cars were gone, and Avery went down to the house, leading Hector by the reins.
 He stopped about twenty feet from the door and stood in a field of light from one of the windows so he could be seen, and then called out: "Hello this house".

 another interlude and news item: the Republican controlled Senate today passed an even tougher sedition bill.
-Anyone convicted of speaking out against the government in this time of war would be imprisoned until the war on terror was over.
+Anyone convicted of speaking out against the government in this time of war would be imprisoned until the war on terror, including domestic terror, was over.

 Arthur looked up from the work on his desk.
 Through the windows he could see across to the gate house, and he liked that some of the trees were starting to turn bright with fall colors.
-Today would mark the beginning of a new level in the war, and all the preparations his father and grandfather had made were now coming to fruition.
+Today would mark the beginning of a new level in the war, and all the preparations his father and grandfather, and even his greatgrandfather had made, were now coming to fruition.

 He gathered up the remaining papers and put them in the shredder.
 Then he looked at his bed one more time, examining the two bags there, thinking carefully for just one more time whether everything was ready.
 As he did this the fax on his desk rang, and, anticipating the message, he knew the rest were now ready.
 This would be the confirmation.

 He was wistful for a moment.
 This had been a good life.
 It had certain values, but it also had certain problems.
 The merchant princes were now mostly mad, insane.
-They were no longer truly educated.
+They were no longer truly educated, even though they had been awarded college degrees.
 They had little sense of history, or of the role that wealth should really play in a society, of the obligations that went with privilege.
 The world was going to convulse and the money people did nothing to stop its coming; they just tried to make sure of their own survival.

 Somebody had to do something.